 The Florida Adoption Center believes our Adoptive Families should be as prepared as possible for the arrival of their new family member.
 Our aim is to get our families Adoption Ready!
 Our Home Study process provides education on safety issues within the home.
-Our educational portion will allows families to explore their thoughts, feelings and fears.
-During the training sessions we explore different types of adoptions, Closed, Semi-open and Open, to help families decide which is right for them.
+Our educational portion will allow families to explore their thoughts, feelings, and fears.
+During the training sessions, we explore different types of adoptions, Closed, Semi-open, and Open, to help families decide which is right for them.
 We discuss cultural issues, and how other family members might react to a child from a different racial or ethnic background and whether their feelings might make this kind of adoption difficult.

 Birth Mother Matching